-After doing the initial examinations in Iran and choosing ICSI as a treatment, the following steps should be followed before the surgery:
+After doing the initial examinations in Iran and choosing ICSI as a treatment, doctors follow these steps:

 Ultrasound and ovulation induction

-ultrasound should be done on the second or third day of menstruation.
-If it is prescribed by a doctor, the ovulation induction drugs (oral or injectable) should be taken for periods of 10 to 14 days.
+Ultrasound should be done on the second or third day of menstruation.
+If a doctor prescribes it, the patient should take the ovulation induction drugs (oral or injectable) for 10 to 14 days.
 Also, five or six ultrasounds should be done during the use of ovulation induction drugs;

-when the follicles have grown sufficiently, HCG is injected and the eggs are collected (through the egg retrieval process) from bulky ovaries under general or local anesthesia.
+Doctors inject HCG and collect the eggs (through the egg retrieval process) from bulky ovaries under general or local anesthesia when the follicles have grown sufficiently.
 At the same time, a sample of male semen is received and sent to the embryology laboratory;

 in this step, the sperms are washed to collect those that are healthy and highly active;